basvandriel/abn-amro-assignment/README.md

 source .venv/bin/activate
 ```

 To set up the enviroment, use the `make` command in the root of the project.
+We're using a `src` directory structure to easily self-install (and use) the project as a package.
 To stop working on the project, use `deactivate`.

 ## Part 1